Understanding Adam Smith’s Invisible Hand Concept – Adam Smith and the Invisible Hand of Capitalism

-Another way to say it is that Adam Smith’s economic and moral theories postulate that an economy works best with a free-market where everyone works for their own interest (due to self interest and shared interest, free-markets are guided to positive outcomes “as if by an invisible hand”).
+Another way to say it is that Adam Smith’s economic and moral theories postulate that an economy works best with a free-market where everyone works for their own interest.

-No matter how we describe it, the concept is arguably the main theme of Smith’s works: self interest + free-market = better than a king dictating the market; a classical economically liberal theory put forth by the father of modern [classical liberal / neoclassical] economics Adam Smith.
+No matter how we describe the invisible hand, the concept is the same and is arguably the main theme of Smith’s works: self interest + free-will of the many = better than having everything planned by the state; a classical social and economic theory put forth by the liberal father of modern [classical liberal / neoclassical] economics Adam Smith.

 “By preferring the support of domestic to that of foreign industry, he intends only his own security; and by directing that industry in such a manner as its produce may be of the greatest value, he intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention.
 Nor is it always the worse for the society that it was not part of it.
 By pursuing his own interest he frequently promotes that of the society more effectually than when he really intends to promote it.” – Wealth of Nations, Book I, Chapter 7.
 Here the theory of Moral Sentiments is applied to economics.

 TIP: An “invisible” or “shadow” anything is analogous to Smith’s concept.
 It either means “hidden” or “spaces in between.”
 For instance, an invisible government is the mostly unintended social consequences of individual self-interest in politics.
 It is special interest creating a shadow government.
-The terms are all related, but the term “invisible hand,” in regards to economics, is expressly Smith’s concept.
+The terms are all related, but the term “invisible hand” is specifically Smith’s concept.

 TIP: The invisible hand invokes the idea of God, but it is not a reference to God.
 It is more just Smith musing on the effects of his favorite theory, his moral theory, his Theory of Moral Sentiments.
 Smith only uses the phrase “invisible hand” a few times in his work, the concept sticks because it generally describes his work and sounds cool, not because the metaphor was used by Smith frequently.